fengs/fengs.github.com/index.md

 ![] (https://raw.github.com/fengs/fengs.github.com/master/Fig/InfiniteLoop.png)

 Welcome to my site!
 Nice to meet you here.
 I just started blogging on GitHub.
 It's so much fun.
-I used to take notes in Evernote recording procedures for later references and writing digests to summarize thoughts.
+I used to take notes on Evernote recording procedures for later references and writing digests to summarize thoughts.
 Blogging is another way of note-taking, only focused on technical topics.
 I blog to encourage myself learn.
 It also makes the infinite loop more enjoyable.

 ## One Infinite Loop
 "Weariness that wants to reach the ultimate with one leap, with a death-leap; a poor ignorant weariness, unwilling even to will any longer: that created all gods and afterworlds." - Thus spoke Zarathustra.

 I like this quote of Nietzsche.
-But don take the ancient prophet's words literally.
+But don't take the ancient prophet's words literally.
 One death-leap that can end all cases will be a modern man's daydreaming.
 We're practically death-leaping after death-leaping driven by deadlines after deadlines.
 No rest for the wicked, and not much for the virtue.

 However, we are not condemned to ceaselessly roll a rock and laboring in vain.
 We get somewhere.
 We've improved ourselves through every new task:

 - new skills acquired√.
 - new knowledge absorbed√.
 - new experience accomplished√.

 which leaves us in a far better place than Sisyphus.
 Lucky enough, we live in the best era ever: NOW.
 With millions of opensources we are free to learn almost whatever we want.
-Education is still luxuries but there are alternative options.
-Verily, verily I applaud it.
-For this infinite loop
+Education is still luxury but there are alternatives.
+I sing praise for our time.
+And verily, verily I applaud this infinite loop
 <pre><code>while alive:
     learn
     produce